Issuer Authentication Methods with TLS Protect Datacenter¶

-Configuring Firefly to use OIDC authentication with TLS Protect Datacenter¶
+Configuring Issuer to use OIDC authentication with TLS Protect Datacenter¶

 Although this is a more complex setup, it is the recommended authentication method, as it aligns with modern security best practices.

-To learn how to configure Firefly to use OIDC authentication with JWT, follow the instructions in Authenticating to TLS Protect Datacenter
+To learn how to configure Issuer to use OIDC authentication with JWT, follow the instructions in Authenticating to TLS Protect Datacenter

-Configuring Firefly to use username and password authentication with TLS Protect Datacenter¶
+Configuring Issuer to use username and password authentication with TLS Protect Datacenter¶

 Security Considerations

-This method requires a static credential to be stored on the platform where Firefly is deployed, and it must be manually rotated in accordance with the organization's security policies.
+This method requires a static credential to be stored on the platform where Issuer is deployed, and it must be manually rotated in accordance with the organization's security policies.

 There are two options for storing the credentials: as a Kubernetes Secret or as a file on the filesystem.